 This enforcement action by the SEC barring the use of NDAs set a precedent and now applies to all SEC-regulated entities.
 Andrew J. Ceresney, the then Director of the SEC’s Division of Enforcement, said on the matter that “SEC rules prohibit employers from taking measures through confidentiality, employment, severance, or other types of agreements that may silence whistleblowers before they can reach out to the SEC.
 We will vigorously enforce this provision.”

-Following the KBR case, the SEC issued sanctions regarding violations of Rule 21F-17 and other attempts to block whistleblower communications against BlackRock Inc., an investment management firm interfering with whistleblower rewards, Anheuser-Busch, a brewing company found to have violated the Foreign Corrupt Practices Act and impeded a whistleblower from reporting misconduct through a restrictive NDA, and Merrill Lynch, a wealth management firm for prohibiting employees from disclosing confidential information, among others.
+Following the KBR case, the SEC issued sanctions regarding violations of Rule 21F-17 and other attempts to block whistleblower communications against BlackRock Inc., an investment management firm interfering with whistleblower rewards, SandRidge Energy, an oil & gas company that used illegal severance agreements and retaliated against a whistleblower, and Merrill Lynch, a wealth management firm for prohibiting employees from disclosing confidential information, among others.

 Nearly two decades before the KBR enforcement, in 1986, Joe Macktal, a journeyman electrician working for Halliburton Brown & Root (HB&R), reported on safety problems at the Comanche Peak nuclear power plant.
 Subsequently, HB&R dismissed Macktal, leading him to file a complaint with the Department of Labor.